forkkit/supertokens-node-mysql-ref-jwt/README.md

     onTokenTheftDetection?: (userId: string, sessionHandle: string) => void; // default undefined.
 This function is called when a refresh token theft is detected.
 The userId can be used to log out all devices that have this user signed in.
 Or the sessionHandle can be used to just logout this particular "stolen session".
 }
 ```
 To change the default values or ranges, please see /lib/ts/config.ts file.
-After making changes, please be sure to compile to JS.

 ## Making changes
 This library is written in TypeScript (TS).
 When you make any changes to the .ts files in the /lib/ts/* folder, run the following command in the /lib folder to compile to .js: